 - Add the water a little at a time, waiting for the fizzing to die down before adding more.
 Stir very well.

-- Press 1 tablespoon of the mixture into the wells of several ice cube trays.
-Press hard on the mixture so the tablets hold together.
-Add a little more water if it becomes too crumbly to hold together.
+- Used gloved hands to press 1 tablespoon of the mixture into the wells of several ice cube trays.
+Press hard on the mixture, so the tablets will hold together.
+Add a little more water if it becomes too crumbly.